 TEACHING AND SAMPLE COURSES

-Below are sample course descriptions from classes I have designed/taught within the past two years in the New York City area.
+Below are sample course descriptions from classes I have designed/taught within the past several years in both the Toronto and New York City area.
 Full syllabi are available upon request.

 Utopia and Urbanism